Cerberus heatwave: Europe braces for temperatures of up to 49C

 Polish water levels are unusually low, and crop yields are also expected to be on the wane.

-The Met Office has told Sky that it is unlikely that a heatwave will come to Britain this summer, unlike in 2022.
+The UK, however, has escaped the current heatwave.
+The Met Office said it is unlikely that a heatwave will come to Britain this summer, unlike in 2022.

 Spokesperson Rachel Ayers said temperatures will be up in August but there is a “below average” chance of super warmth.